faniabdullah/faniabdullah/README.md

 <br /> <br />
-Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer and VR/AR Enthusiast from Indonesia. and currently I'm interested in learning more about backend developers but after I learned ReachJS & NodeJS hehe I'm a College Students at STMIK Tasikmalaya
+Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer and VR/AR Enthusiast from Indonesia. and currently I'm interested in learning more about backend developers but after I learned ReachJS & NodeJS hehe.
+Btw I'm a College Students at STMIK Tasikmalaya
 <br />

 **Talking about Personal Stuffs:**